logzio/logz-docs/_source/logzio_collections/_log-sources/azure/azure-activity-logs.md

   - idohalevi
 ---

-To simplify shipping your Azure activity logs and metrics, we provide an automated deployment process.
+To simplify shipping your Azure activity logs, we provide an automated deployment process.
 At the end of this process, you'll have configured an event hub namespace, 2 event hubs, and 4 storage blobs.

-The resources set up by the automated deployment can collect and ship data for a single Azure region.
+The resources set up by the automated deployment can collect data for a single Azure region and ship that data to Logz.io.

 ## More information